Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing

 \subsection{Real Dataset}

-Due to the lack of large-scale visual-tactile in-hand object pose tracking datasets in the literature, we curate our real dataset for evaluation purposes.
-We believe this is also strong support for future research in this field.
+We construct the first real-world visual-tactile in-hand object pose tracking dataset.
+We believe this is strong support for future relevant research efforts.

-We collect 200 videos among 17 different object instances (shown in Figure \ref{fig:dataset_configure}(b)) spanning 5 categories (camera, can, bottle, mug and bowl).
-The whole system captures the visual-tactile signals as well as the object pose at approximately 20 FPS, and each video contains 401 RGB-D frames.
-Besides the object poses captured by the motion capture system, we also provide the 2D segmentation masks of the in-hand object from a semi-automatic annotation process using MIVOS\cite{mivos} tool.
-The sorts of visual signal are shown in Figure \ref{fig:real_visual_signals}.
+We collect 200 videos among 17 object instances (shown in Figure \ref{fig:dataset_configure}(b)) spanning five object categories (camera, can, bottle, mug, and bowl).
+The integrated system captures the visual-tactile signals and the object pose at approximately 20 FPS, and each video contains 401 RGB-D frames.
+Besides the object poses captured by the motion capture system, we also provide the 2D masks of the in-hand object via a semi-automatic annotation process using the MIVOS\cite{mivos} tool.
+The sorts of visual signals are shown in Figure \ref{fig:real_visual_signals}.
 We follow a ratio of 3:7 to construct training and evaluation sets, respectively.
 The training set includes three categories (camera, can, bottle) with 6 objects that are not included in the test set, which is only used to train the learning-based velocity predictor in our experiments.

-We apply various motions to the in-hand object in real scenarios manually: 1) We impose collisions between the manipulated object and background objects.
+In real scenarios, we manually apply various motions to the in-hand object: 1) We impose collisions between the manipulated object and background objects.
 The background object held in the human hand touches the manipulated object from multiple positions and directions, which enriches the collision patterns and significantly increases the difficulty of pose tracking.
 2) The object could be touched by human hands and hence produce a fast in-hand movement which is smoother than that in 1).
 3) We apply zero-force control on the robot arm.
-The robot arm is moved by manually dragging, hence the robot motion is rich and smooth which could keep the tracking challenging.
-Table \ref{tab:real_motion} shows the average motion of the in-hand object in adjacent video frames, indicating the fast speed and abundant variation of the object motion.
+The robot arm is moved by manually dragging, hence the robot motion is rich and smooth and could keep the tracking challenging.
+Table \ref{tab:real_motion} shows the average object speed in adjacent video frames, indicating the object motion is generally fast with a large variance.